At Carnegie Hall (Liza Minnelli album): Commercial performance

-On November 14, 1987, the album debuted on the Billboard magazine's list of best-selling albums, known as the Billboard 200, at position number 176, marking Minnelli's first appearance on the chart since 1977, with the soundtrack of the film New York, New York from the same year.
+On November 14, 1987, the album debuted on the Billboard magazine's list of best-selling albums, known as the Billboard 200, at position number 176, marking Minnelli's first appearance on the chart since 1977, with the soundtrack of the film New York City from the same year.

 On November 28, 1987, it reached its peak position on the chart, at number 156.
 In total, it remained on the chart for eight weeks, marking her best performance in the 1980s before the release of Results in 1989.